AndersDeath/diary2/README.md

 # 10 August 2022 - Wednesday - Yerevan

 I've got the original IELTS certificate.
 I've confirmed B2 level of English.
 It's very good.
-I also recorded pppodcst
+I also recorded pppodcast.
+The day was quite, but i was extrimely anxious.

+# 11 August 2022 - Thursday - Yerevan